Tinkerforge/doc/en/source/Hardware/Master_Extensions/Chibi_Extension.rst

 It is also possible to create a network with several Chibi Extension where only one is connected via USB (many-to-one routing).

+The following combinations with other Extensions in a stack are possible:

+* Chibi Slave bottom / RS485 Master top
+* Chibi Slave top / RS485 Master bottom
+* Chibi Master bottom / RS485 Slave top
+* Chibi Master top / RS485 Slave bottom

 .. note::
  After configuring a Chibi network all devices will behave as connected via USB to your PC.
-Therefore you need no code changes if you change you system from cable based to Chibi.
+Therefore you need no code changes if you change your system from cable based to Chibi.
 But be aware that you will loose through put since the Chibi transmission speed is slower than USB transmission speed.